 One of the most visited locations in the region is the Virginia Beach Oceanfront, which contains the bustling three-mile Virginia Beach Boardwalk.
 Along the boardwalk, you’ll find numerous waterfront attractions, such as the Beach Arcade, a variety of seafood and casual restaurants, and museums like the Virginia Beach Surf & Rescue Museum.

 The oceanfront is also a fantastic place to ride bicycles on the boardwalk’s dedicated bike lanes.
-Companies like Cherie’s Bicycle & Blade Rentals are convenient places to rent bicycles, including tandem bicycles.
+Check out a company like Cherie’s Bicycle & Blade Rentals for a convenient places to rent bicycles, including tandem bicycles.

 For a more relaxed beachgoing experience, a few of the region’s quieter beach destinations are Norfolk’s Oceanview neighborhood, Huntington Park Beach in Newport News, and Sandbridge Beach, which is approximately 15 miles south of Virginia Beach.